ALanguillaume/CaringAboutCode/README.md

     idea also holds for code and comes in the name of *modularity*.

       - Write a few small scripts each doing one thing well.
-      - Whenever needed, write functions (automation recipes) and but them all together in a “toolbox” script.
+      - Whenever needed, write functions (automation recipes) and put them all together in a “toolbox” script.

 ## Companion Example: